John Doyle (soccer, born 1966)

 John Joseph Doyle (born March 16, 1966) is an American former professional soccer player who played professionally in both Europe and the United States including the Western Soccer League, American Professional Soccer League and Major League Soccer.
 He was the 1995 A-League Defender of the Year and the 1996 MLS Defender of the Year.
 He also earned fifty-three caps with the U.S. national team between 1987 and 1994 including two games at the 1990 FIFA World Cup.
 He was a member of the U.S. team at the 1988 Summer Olympics and was most recently the general manager of the San Jose Earthquakes of Major League Soccer before resigning on August 29, 2016.

 Youth

 Doyle attended Washington High School in Fremont, California where he played on the boys' soccer team.
 The team won the league championship Doyle's senior year.
 At the end of his senior year, he held the school's scoring record and had been named All-League each year he played.
 Doyle was named Athlete of the Decade for the 1980s.
 Doyle also played soccer with the Fremont City youth soccer club where he was a four-time state champion.
 After high school, he attended the University of San Francisco where he played college soccer.
 He was a 1986 second team All-American.
-He was inducted into the University of San Francisco Hall of Fame in 1999 and named a Legend of the Hilltop in 2005.